aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLTX in C++ Applications" h2="Convert XML to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XML (Extensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+It is used for storing and transporting data.
+XLSX (Microsoft Excel Open XML Spreadsheet) is a file format used to store and transport data in a spreadsheet format.
+XLTX (Microsoft Excel Open XML Template) is a file format used to store and transport data in a spreadsheet format, but with the added benefit of being able to store macros and other features.
+Converting XML to XLTX allows users to take advantage of the features of XLTX while still being able to store and transport data in a spreadsheet format.

+<h2>How Aspose.Total helps for xml to xltx conversion</h2>
-Converting XML to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for C++ is a file format automation library that makes it easy to convert XML to XLTX in C++.
+It is a two-step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTX.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert between different file formats.
+It is easy to use and provides a wide range of features that make it a great choice for converting XML to XLTX in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}